-For this reason, various artificial chemicals have been invented to replicate the effects of sugar.
+Since added sugar is unhealthy, various artificial sweeteners have been invented to replicate the sweet taste of sugar.

-However, despite increased use of these low-calorie sweeteners (and diet foods in general), the obesity epidemic has only gotten worse.
+Yet, despite increased consumption of these sweeteners — and diet foods in general — the obesity epidemic has only worsened.

-The evidence regarding artificial sweeteners is actually fairly mixed and the use of these substances is highly controversial.
+The evidence regarding artificial sweeteners is fairly mixed and their use controversial.

-What they all have in common, is that they are incredibly effective at stimulating the sweet taste receptors on the tongue.
+All are incredibly effective at stimulating the sweet taste receptors on your tongue.